Sport Supplements

 • Fluid balance

 When you sweat, you lose electrolytes—especially sodium, potassium, and magnesium.
-If you don't replace them, your body may start to show signs of dehydration and muscle dysfunction—even if you're drinking water.
+Without replacing them, your body may show signs of dehydration, reduced endurance, or cramping—even if you’re drinking plenty of water.

-If you’re noticing these symptoms often, your body might be crying out for more than just water—it may need electrolytes.
+If these symptoms occur often, it could be a signal that your body needs more than water—it may require a balanced supply of electrolytes.

 Electrolyte